Organic Fertilizer Benefits: The Secret for Better Harvest and Improved Soil

 • Organic fertilizers provide a continuous release of nutrients, thus giving a stable growth period.

-• It helps to prevent erosion as it increases infiltration rate and maintains vegetation cover.
+• It helps to prevent soil erosion as it increases infiltration rate and maintains vegetation cover.

 • There is no risk of the accumulation of toxic chemicals and salts.

 Organic fertilizer cares for your present needs.
-They also benefit the needs of tomorrow.
+They also benefit the needs of the earth tomorrow.
 Increase the quality and quantity of your Agro-products today.
 Limit your risk to drought and heat loss.
-Build soil on your farm.
-Boost your income while leaving your customers satisfied at the same time.
-AGGRAND has it all at a very affordable price.
-We are an authorized AGGRAND dealer.
+Build soil on your farm or garden.